-The nursing shortage is increasing, so the leadership of the 1000 bed hospital where I work had a session last fall to brainstorm a solution.
+Since the nursing shortage continues to grow, the leadership of the large hospital where I work had a brainstorming session last fall.
 They decided Staff Development should design and teach a refresher course for nurses who have been out of hospital nursing for over five years.
 The goal is to give the interns review classes in a variety of specialty areas and let them work with a preceptor for 4 months.
 The hospital will pay them a slightly reduced salary during the refresher course, and then offer them a job at the end of satisfactory course completion.
 In turn, the nurse must commit to working for the hospital for two years after the refresher course.

-I was honored when my Director asked me to design and conduct the course.
+To my delight, my Director asked me to design and conduct the course.
 In turn, she relieved me of all my other duties.
-I barely knew where to start as I could not locate any other hospitals who taught a refresher course.
+I barely knew where to start because I could not locate any other hospitals that taught a refresher course.
 So I held a meeting of all the staff development nurses and gathered their ideas for classes.
-I made a class schedule and arranged for various nurse specialists to teach in their area of expertise.
+I made a class schedule and arranged for various nurse specialists to teach their areas of expertise.
 Next, I took the proposed class schedule and gathered ideas from the nurse managers of the medical-surgical units.
 We tweaked it again and printed the final schedule.

 In November, I met with human resources to design an advertisement for the newspaper to run over the next four weeks.
 They also helped me design interview questions to ask each candidate.
 As the applications arrived, I reviewed them to choose the top thirty candidates to interview for the nineteen openings.
 I interviewed all thirty nurses in three days.
-This was my first time to ask the interview questions rather than give the answers.
-My heart went out to the ones who were so nervous that they could barely talk.
+This was my first time asking the interview questions rather than giving the answers.
+My heart went out to the ones who were so nervous they could barely talk.

-After I completed the interviews, I narrowed them down to the nineteen who I thought would be most likely to become enthusiastic long-term nurses for the hospital.
+After I completed the interviews, I chose the nineteen who I thought would most likely become enthusiastic long-term nurses for the hospital.
 Most of the women had taken time off to raise their children and were now eager to return to the workforce to help put their children through college.
 We had several younger ones apply who graduated from two-year associate degree programs and felt they needed a longer slower paced orientation to hospital nursing.

 The First Week